What is leflunomide?

 There are some rare but potentially serious side effects with leflunomide.
 These are more likely if leflunomide is being taken with methotrexate.

 - Infections: There is an increased risk of developing some infections, especially herpes zoster (chicken pox and shingles).
 You should try to avoid contact with people who have these infections.
-If you have an infection or persistent fever, tell your doctor straight away.
+If you have an infection, persistent fever or symptoms of COVID-19, tell your doctor straight away.

 - Liver tests: Leflunomide can cause liver tests to rise.
 These changes are usually mild and improve when the medicine is stopped or reduced.
 The effects on the liver do not usually cause symptoms unless they are severe so regular blood tests are important.
 If you develop symptoms such as yellow discolouration of the whites of your eyes or yellow skin, tell your doctor straight away.